michellejanosi/100-days-of-code/log.md

 **Today's Progress**: Worked more with Turtle graphics and learned about event listeners and higher order functions.
 Started a new project.

 **Thoughts:** Didn't do a lot today with the holiday but did a few things creating a rudimentary Etch a Sketch using Turtle Graphics.
-I really like using this package/library.
+I really like using this module.

 **Link(s) to work:**
 1. [Etch a Sketch](projects/etch_a_sketch/main.py)